+1.3.
 Using Tkmedit and Tksurfer together

-When you are viewing the same subject in the threadit and the threadit and the threadit are the same time (generally done using two separate terminals, one to launch threadit and one to launch the threadit are some tools to switch from one point on the surface (in the threadit).
+When you are viewing the same subject in tkmedit and tksurfer at the same time (generally done using two separate terminals, one to launch tkmedit and one to launch tksurfer) you can use some tools to switch from one point on the surface (in tksurfer) to the same point in the volume (in tkmedit).
 To do this, first put your cursor at the point you want in tksurfer.
-Next, click the save point button in tksurfer.
+Next, click the save point button 🛱 in tksurfer.
 This will save the cursor position.
 Then, in the tkmedit toolbox window, click the goto saved point button This will now bring you to the same point, only in the volume.
 Look for the red plus sign (it is small and can be hard to find, depending on the saved point, but should be near the surface for this example).
 This technique is very useful when you see something wrong on the surface of a subject (in tksurfer) and you want to see what is happening in the volume in that same place.